QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 any fill, and a market order can already be Filled the first time a poll sees it.
 The second gate matters in bulk mode beside a live stream: orders the stream already confirmed are not New in Lean, so a sweep seeing them for the first time stays quiet.
+The marked exception is the new id of a replace: WatchReplacement flagged it, its Lean order is already past New, and the first state reports UpdateSubmitted instead.

 then the fills, so a close can never outrun a fill of the same order:
     a fill needs both numbers: without a FillPrice nothing is emitted and